logzio/logz-docs/_source/user-guide/users/single-sign-on/index.md

   - hidan
 ---

-Single sign-on (SSO) allows you to manage access to your Logz.io account from a single user and identity management tool.
+Single sign-on (SSO) lets you manage access to your Logz.io account from a single user and identity management tool.

 ## What is SSO?

 SSO is a way to authenticate and sign in to different services with the same credentials.
-With SSO, users won't need to remember different usernames and passwords for each service, and you can manage access to all your services from one service.
+With SSO, users don't need to remember different usernames and passwords for each service, and you can manage access to all your services from one source.
 Enabling SSO on your account is more convenient for your users and more secure for your company.